-(h) The Company has applied for Extension of Timelines for Scheduled Completion of the Project upto 31st Octover 2024 due to non availability of land.
-The EOT is recommended by the Independent Engineer but is awaiting approval from NHAI.
+(h) The Company has applied for Extension of Timelines for Scheduled Completion of the Project upto 07th August 2025 due to non availability of land.
+The EOT is applied by the Company to the Independent Engineer but is awaiting approval.

-2 Movement of Contract Balance
+2 Movement of Contract Balances